 Turbines should be set back a minimum distance of 1.5 times the height of the wind turbine (from ground level to the uppermost tip of turbine blade) away from the nearest kerb line of the Trunk Road carriageway to mitigate any potential structural collapse.

-For sites near the trunk road, Transport Scotland should be consulted and pre-application discussions are welcomed.
+For sites near the trunk road, Transport Scotland will be consulted and pre-application discussions are advised in such cases.